 In the mid-1970s, members of Opus Dei encouraged parents to put up schools for their children with the idea of participating further in the evangelizing and sanctifying mission of the Church.
 The chaplaincy of these schools would be entrusted to Opus Dei.
 The first ones were Woodrose School for girls in 1977 and Southridge School for boys in 1979.
 Since then, more schools organized by parents have been established in Quezon City, Cebu, Iloilo, and Antipolo.

 Members of Opus Dei have cooperated with other men and women of good will in trying to apply the social doctrine of the Church, especially the preferential option for the poor.
 Together they have established training centers for out-of-school youth and rural girls in such areas as hotel and restaurant management, electro-mechanical skills, small scale farming and information technology.
-These technical schools -- Punlaan School, Anihan School, Habihan School, Dualtech Training Center, Center for Industrial Technology and Enterprise (CITE), the Dagatan Family Farm School, the Balete Family Farm School for girls and the Bais Family Farm School -- have helped thousands of low-income households overcome poverty by giving their children skills that make them very employable and increase their potential to earn.
+These schools - Punlaan School, Anihan School, Banilad School, Dualtech Training Center, Center for Industrial Technology and Enterprise (CITE), the Dagatan Family Farm School, the Balete Family Farm School, among others -- have helped thousands of low-income households overcome poverty by giving their children skills that make them very employable and increase their potential to earn.

 The expansion of the work of evangelization of Opus Dei outside of Metro Manila started in 1971 when the Makiling Conference Center (a venue for spiritual retreats and classes on Catholic teachings) was built in the city of Calamba, Laguna.
-The expansion to the provinces continued when the first centers in Cebu opened in 1981, followed by Iloilo, and Bacolod.
-Apostolic activities are held as well in Angeles City, Tarlac, Baguio, Lipa, Batangas, Legaspi, Tacloban, Cagayan de Oro and Davao.
+The expansion to the provinces continued when the first centers in Cebu opened in 1981, followed by Iloilo, Bacolod, and recently Davao.
+Apostolic activities are held as well in Angeles City, Tarlac, Baguio, Lipa, Batangas, Legaspi, Tacloban, Cagayan de Oro, General Santos City, and Marbel.

 There are approximately 3,000 members of Opus Dei in the Philippines.

-The Regional Vicar of Opus Dei in the Philippines is Msgr.
-Carlos Vicente Estrada, with office at 20 Sampaguita Street, New Manila, Quezon City.
+The Regional Vicar of Opus Dei in the Philippines is Rev. Fr.
+Julio Diéguez, with office at 20 Sampaguita Street, New Manila, Quezon City.